skull23412/Semantic-Search-AIT/README.md

 # **Source Code Guide**

-This folder contains the source code used for the project **Titolo**.
+This folder contains the source code used for the project **Superpromter**.

 The goal of the project is to build a semantic search pipeline for the LEAF prompt dataset, from which is possibile to retrive promts according to their semantic similarity and thier quality with a user query.
 The code starts from the raw `dataset.json` file, provided by the company and follows the main stages of the pipeline: exploratory data analysis, preprocessing, embedding generation, vector database creation, retrieval, evaluation, and reranking.